-Our tours have an average headcount of fourteen.
+Our tours have a maximum headcount of 14.

 Daily itineraries of tours are unique and noteworthy.

 June 2 – 16, 2023 | James Bruhn

 Travel through the Welsh and English countryside to view the remnants of prehistoric, Roman, medieval and industrial sites.
 Explore the World’s largest prehistoric copper mine, Great Orme; Segontium Roman Fort; medieval St. Davids Bishop’s Palace and Cathedral; and the Castles and Town Walls of Edward I at Caernarfon, Conwy, Beaumaris and Harlech, all UNESCO sites.

 September 22 – October 1, 2022 | Timothy Pauketat

 Tour the great ancient mounds of the central USA.
 This unusual ten-day tour travels from the UNESCO site of Poverty Point in Louisiana to the UNESCO site of Cahokia in Illinois, and on to the Newark Earthworks and Great Serpent Mound in Ohio.
 Along the way, learn about the art and religious beliefs of these mystifying cultures.

 July 8 – 22, 2022 | Brian Buchanan